vapoursynth/vapoursynth/doc/pythonreference.rst

    Special considerations have been made to ensure the functions of class cannot be abused.
 You cannot retrieve the current running policy youself.
    The additional API-calls are only valid if the policy has been registered.
 Once the policy is unregistered, all additional API-calls will fail with a RuntimeError.

    Normal users don't need this class.
-Most methods implemented here have corresponding APIs in other parts of this wrapper.
+Most methods implemented here have corresponding APIs in other parts of this module.

    .. py:method:: on_policy_registered(special_api)